-The Board may conduct meetings by telephone or videoconference.
+The Board may conduct meetings in person, or by alternative electronic means.

 9.2 Independent professional advice

 The Board collectively, and each Director individually, has the right and obligation to seek independent professional advice at the APA's expense to help them carry out their responsibilities.
 Generally, this advice will be available to all Directors.